-The precious metals — yellow, rose, and white gold are indispensable in crafting fine jewelry.
+The precious metals — yellow, rose, and white gold — are indispensable in crafting fine jewelry.
 Gold has been popular for thousands of years and remains so today.
 Platinum, a relative newcomer, is also widely used in jewelry design.
 Each of these precious metals has particular qualities that enhance the color and sparkle of the gemstones paired with them.
-Learn more from our brief guide to precious metals with the pros and cons of yellow gold, rose gold, white gold, and platinum.
+Delve deeper into our guide comparing gold vs. platinum, exploring the merits of yellow, rose, and white gold alongside platinum.

 The Colors of Gold